BlueOakJS/blueoak-server/README.md

 * JSON `$ref`s to external Swagger documents on the file system
 * Multiple top-level Swagger API definitions supporting delivery of multiple API base paths
 * Publishing of the fully compiled Swagger spec for input to by tools such as [`Swagger-UI`](http://swagger.io/swagger-ui/) and [`swagger-commander`](https://www.npmjs.com/package/swagger-commander)

+#### Mocking

+Services can be mocked for testing by creating a mock service in the `test/bos-mocks/services` directory.
+The mock service file name should match the file name of the service you wish to mock.
+The implementation of a mock service is no different than a normal service implementation.
+After you have implemented your mock services, you can instruct BlueOak Server to use them by specifying them as a comma-separated list in the `--mock-services` command line argument.
+For example: `blueoak-server --mock-services service1,service2`

 ### Installation